pau-arandia/REST-API-example/README.md

     python -m virtualenv env
     ```

     `env` is the name of the environment as well as the name of the folder in which the environment is built.
-Calling this folder `env` is a convention.
+Calling this folder `env` is a convention, but any other name can be used.

     The `-m` flag is a command-line option that allows you to run a module as a script.
 This means you can execute Python code directly from the command line without the need for an external script file.
 Basically, we're activating Python first and then we're using the `virtualenv` tool.

+    Since virtual environments are not portable, it typically does not make sense to commit them for others to use.
+Hence why `virtualenv` automatically generates a `.gitignore` file inside the `env` folder.
+This text file only contains a `*` character, meaning that the whole `env` folder will get omitted when comitting changes.

 3. Activate the environment.

-    WARNING: This step only works for cdm.
+    WARNING: This step only works for cmd.
 For PowerShell, see: https://stackoverflow.com/questions/1365081/virtualenv-in-powershell

     Run the `activate.bat` file located inside the `\Scripts` folder: